-Yes, as a matter of fact, I do think that making your own fringed ribbon is worthy of an exclamation mark.
-And if you’re going to make your own fringed ribbon, you also need to learn how to make a bow.
-Let’s do this.
+Yes, as a matter of fact, I do think that making a bow is worthy of an exclamation mark.
+And if you're going to make your own fringed ribbon, you also need to learn how to make a bow.
+Let's do this.

-So here’s how this happened: a few years ago I bought the most beautiful ribbon in the world.
-The kind of ribbon you just can’t stop thinking about.
+So here's how this happened: a few years ago I bought the most beautiful ribbon in the world.
 If you could date ribbon, you would have brought this one home to meet your parents and pick out an overpriced set of china.

 Gold and blue plaid with fluffy gold fringe along the edges.
 It was very hunt club meets Michaels craft store.